ssbm-oro/racetime-obs/README.md

 This is the main code repository for racetime-obs, a plugin to add realtime information from [racetime.gg](https://racetime.gg) to your stream in OBS.

 What's the point of this?
 Why not just capture Livesplit or the racetime.gg website?
 Well, right now there isn't much point and this is really just a proof of concept.
-The only feature this currently has over those other methods is that you can set your timer's color to change based on what place you come in.But I think there are some other neat and entertaining ideas that this could be used to implement.
+The only feature this currently has over those other methods is that you can set your timer's color to change based on what place you come in and a couple of experimental features.
+But I think there are some other neat and entertaining ideas that this could be used to implement.
 These are just ideas right now, not plans or features yet.
 Please let me know if you have any suggestions!

 ### Experimental features